Tenancy changes

 Student proof must show the start and end dates of the course, the name of the establishment studying at and that the course is fulltime (over 21 hours per week and lasts over 24 weeks).

-Tenants that are all students (non HMO properties)
+Tenants that are all students (where the tenants are liable)

-If you have tenants that are all full time students in a property that is not classed as a HMO they will be eligible for their own student exemption.
+If you have tenants that are all full time students in a property where the tenants are liable, they will be eligible for their own student exemption.
 In order to get the exemption we need to see proof of their student status.
 Please advise your tenants to complete the exemption form and upload their proof:

 Students exemption for council tax